DevOpsGHZ/M1-Build/README.md

 ## Execute a build job via a shell script, which ensures a clean build each time:

 In the `Build` section, add a build step, choose `Execute shell`, then fill in the following shell commands.
-As it will set all the branches to execute those commands each time, which ensure a clean build:
+As it will set all the branches to execute those commands each time a commit happen, which ensure a clean build:

 	PATH=$WORKSPACE/env/bin:/usr/local/bin:$PATH